modu/website_grokit_ca/articles/web/PaperEpidemicAlgorithmsReplicatedDatabase/EpidemicAlgorithmsForReplicatedDatabaseMaintenance.markdown

 ### Complex Epidemics

-The principle behid complex epidemics methods is the same as with anti-entrophy, but with a bunch of optimizations thrown in.
+The principle behind complex epidemics methods is the same as with anti-entrophy, but with a bunch of optimizations thrown in.

 For example, you can stop synchronizing a change when you are confident most people got it and other people are spreading that change.
 You can never be 100% confident, but complex epidemics relies on a form of anti-entrophy where you have strong guarantees to run at a slower pace to make sure that eventually all the information become consistent.